 Step Seven: Bake Cookies

 Bake for fifteen minutes, then check.
-They will be deliciously fragrant and a deep brown color, and should be brown and crunchy around the edges.
-They might still be soft in the center when you take them out, but will crisp up as they cool.
+They will be deliciously fragrant and have a deep brown color and should be brown and crunchy around the edges.
+They might still be soft in the center when you take them out but will crisp up as they cool.

 No More Sticking Crusts

 Graham cracker crusts make for a delicious base for some of your favorite pies and cheesecakes.
-However, they can easily stick making it very frustrating to try to cut it and serve it.
+However, they can easily stick making it very frustrating to try to cut them and serve them.
 Fortunately, there are some great tips to help ensure an easy-to-slice dessert.

-Do you have any questions on why your graham cracker crust sticks to the pan?
+Do you have any questions about why your graham cracker crust sticks to the pan?
 If so, please ask your questions in the comments down below.